Does CBD help with autoimmune disease in dogs?

 Compounds found in cannabis that reduce inflammation are abundant and diverse.
 The most abundant phytocannabinoids in cannabis, THC and CBD, both have strong anti-inflammatory properties, while CBC, CBG, and THCV have also demonstrated anti-inflammatory properties.
 Cannabinoids act as anti-inflammatory agents by inducing apoptosis, inhibiting of cell proliferation, suppressing cytokine production, and inducing T regulatory cells.
 Apoptotic mechanisms induced by cannabinoids in immune cells include activation of CD95 to induce Bcl-2 and caspase cascades in immune cells.
 Cannabinoids have also been demonstrated to promote the production of anti-inflammatory interleukins such as IL-10 while inhibiting the production of pro-inflammatory cytokines such as TNF-α in a CB1-dependent fashion (Klein et al. 2000).

 CBD also has immune-boosting properties because it acts as a regulator to bring the body back to homeostasis.
-In fact, CB2 receptors regulate many complex pathways of the immune system, and preclinical studies show that triggering CB2 receptors can suppress immune response, which can be beneficial for those suffering with autoimmune disease, according to this study.
+In fact, CB2 receptors regulate many complex pathways of the immune system, and preclinical studies show that triggering CB2 receptors can suppress the immune response, which can be beneficial for those suffering from autoimmune disease, according to this study.
 The same study also states:

 “There has been some preclinical investigation focusing on the role of particular cannabinoids in AI disease models.
 CBD has been found to modulate the immune system instead of suppressing it.
 Cannabidiol also slows down T-cell production and suppresses immune system memory, meaning that CBD could cut down on the likelihood of future autoimmune attacks.
 CBD has also been found to increase the expression of genes that deal with oxidative stress, which may reduce cell damage from autoimmune attacks. “